20 Oct Member Letter: “My Phone Was Destroying My Relationship”

 All signs point to yes and I just wish that I could get all of the benefits of smartphones without any of the negatives.
 That’s not how life works but I can wish it anyway.

-Everything that I’ve wanted can be found in a combination of having a husband and an affair partner.
+Everything that I’ve wanted can be found in a combination of having a husband and a boyfriend.
 My husband knows that I’m seeing someone on the side and we’ve talked about it.
 For us Ashley Madison was a saving grace.
-When our marriage was losing its spark we turned to each other and decided that having an open marriage was the best way for us to stay together.
+When our marriage was losing its spark we turned to each other and decided that having an open marriage was the best way for us to stay together, open and honest instead of having an affair.
 It was one of those ideas that shouldn’t have worked but it’s been helping so far.

-So why am I still so connected to my smartphone if I’m happy in my relationship?
+So why am I still so connected to my smartphone if I’m happy in my relationships?

-This is the power of the smartphone but if the smartphone is damaging my relationships then I need to take a step back to look at my habits.
+This is the power of the smartphone, but if it’s damaging my relationships, then I need to take a step back to look at my habits.
 Tossing the smartphone away isn’t an option.
-Just like laptops and the internet smartphones are a part of our lives for better or worse.
+Just like laptops and the internet, smartphones are a part of our lives for better or worse.

 But my phone was destroying my relationship.